navyasripenmetsa/PixiePlanner/README.md

 ⏰ **Reminders** – Smart notifications to keep users on track and motivated.

 - 📬 **Daily Task Summary** – Sent every morning with a quick overview.
-   _Example: “Hey Rahul!
+   Example: “Hey Alice!
 You have 3 tasks due today.
-Stay focused!”_
+Stay focused!”
 - 📅 **Upcoming Deadline Warning** – Sent 1 day before a task is due.
-   _Example: “Reminder: Your Physics Mock Test is due tomorrow.”_
+   Example: “Reminder: Your Physics Mock Test is due tomorrow.”
 - ⚠️ **Missed Task Alert** – Notifies users about overdue tasks.
-   _Example: “Oops!
+   Example: “Oops!
 You missed your English assignment.
-Update it now.”_
+Update it now.”
 - 📊 **Weekly Progress Report** – Recap of completed and pending tasks, plus personalized productivity tips.